Indira Gandhi International Airport

 The airport was operated by the Indian Air Force before its management was transferred to the Airports Authority of India.
 In May 2006, the management of the airport was passed over to Delhi International Airport Limited (DIAL), a consortium led by the GMR Group.
 In September 2008, the airport inaugurated a 4430 m runway.
 With the commencement of operations at Terminal 3 in 2010, it became India's and South Asia's largest aviation hub.
-The Terminal 3 building has a capacity to handle 34 million passengers annually and was the world's 8th largest passenger terminal upon completion.
+The Terminal 3 building has a capacity to handle 3.4 crore (34 million) passengers annually and was the world's 8th largest passenger terminal upon completion.
+The airport inaugurated a 4400 m runway and the 2.1 km Eastern Cross Taxiways (ECT) with dual parallel taxiways in July 2023.
 The airport uses an advanced system called Airport Collaborative Decision Making (A-CDM) to help keep takeoffs and landings timely and predictable.

-The other airport serving NCR is the Hindon Airport, which is much smaller in size and primarily handles regional flights out of the city under the UDAN Scheme.
+The other airport serving NCR is the Hindon Airport, which primarily handles regional and domestic flights to major metro cities out of the city under the UDAN Scheme.
 The former airport, which used to be the primary airport of NCR, Safdarjung Airport is now used mainly by VVIP helicopters and small charter helicopters due to its short runway.
-To stimulate the increasing traffic, a second airport, Noida International Airport is being constructed to offset the load of Indira Gandhi International Airport.
+To offset the burgeoning traffic, the construction of a new airport, Noida International Airport, is currently underway.